-Join our church-wide endeavor to read through the New Testament in 100 days.
-There are just about 100 days between January 1 and Easter this year.
-We're going to use that time to immerse ourselves in the life and work of Jesus, the growth of the early church, and what it means to live as a Christ follower as discussed by Paul, Peter, James and others.
-On this page, you'll find:
+At the start of 2020, our church family launched an endeavor to read through the New Testament in 100 days.
+There were just about 100 days between January 1 and Easter.
+We used that time to immerse ourselves in the life and work of Jesus, the growth of the early church, and what it means to live as a Christ follower as discussed by Paul, Peter, James and others.
+But of course, you can start this any time!

 For starters, most of us just aren’t in Scripture enough.
 Only 45% of church attenders read their Bible more than once a week and almost 1 and 5 say they never read it at all!
 As a church body, we want to set down the distractions and immerse ourselves in the Word of God in order to build unity across our campuses.